Narantungalag “Tungaa” Jadambaa‘s only aim when he returned to ONE Championship was to battle his way back into World Title contention.

 “To tell the truth, I didn’t expect to get a World Title shot so soon,” the 43-year-old reveals ahead of his match-up at the Mall Of Asia Arena in Manila, Philippines.

-“Of course, I’m very glad to compete for the ONE Featherweight World Title again.
-I felt great returning to ONE Championship and getting the two wins.”
+“Of course, I’m very glad to challenge for the ONE Featherweight World Title again.
+I felt great returning to ONE Championship last year and getting the two wins.”

 The sport of mixed martial arts evolves at a rapid pace and, for a pioneering athlete like “Tungaa,” seeing the featherweight division’s new talent pool is refreshing.